“O Believers, fasting is prescribed upon you as it was prescribed upon those before you, so that you may attain Taqwa” (Surah Baqarah (2), Verse 183)

 9. Swallowing blood (discharged from the mouth), if the quantity is equal to or greater than the saliva

 10. Partaking of Sehri after dawn, thinking it is still night and breaking the fast (Iftar) thinking that the sun has already set when in actual fact the sun had not

 The fast will be nullified in the following instances and Qaza and Kaffarah become necessary:

-Intentionally eating, drinking and to have intercourse
+Intentionally eating, drinking and engaging in sexual intercourse

 N.B.
 Kaffarah is the penalty which the Shariah imposes upon a Believer for flagrant violation of the sanctity of fasting during the month of Ramadan.

 1. Fasting for two months consecutively, and if one does not have the strength to fast, then

 2. feeding sixty poor people two meals for a day, or feeding one person two meals a day for sixty days

 1. To chew anything, even though one may not be consuming it.